blog

 • Separating Logical Shards: It’s important to note that a logical shard can’t span multiple nodes; it’s like a single chunk of storage.
 If a shard gets too big for one node, it can cause problems for the whole cluster.

-Sharding Approaches
+Sharding approaches

 Sharding databases can be done in different ways, depending on how you want to split up your data.